Congratulations on the purchase or sell of your vehicle!

 Executor/Executrix.

-Contact us or a VTR Regional Office for additional assistance.
+Contact us by email or a TxDMV Regional Service Center for additional assistance.
 You may also visit any one of our eight locations.